Hardship remains for Ukrainian town emerging from occupation

 Her roof is a charred shell, and the upstairs windows that overlook the Sievierodonetsk River are open to the weather.
 She and her three children — ages 9 months, 7 and 10 — now live in a darkened downstairs corner, sleeping together on a mattress that takes up the entire bedroom and fumbling around for what they need once the sun goes down.

 The town has had no gas, electricity, running water or internet since March.
 No one has been able to predict when that might change, but regional officials have urged residents who left in the early days of the war not to return.
-Too difficult an — with countless mines strewn about — too dangerous.
+Too difficult and — with countless mines strewn about — too dangerous.

 But Tkachenko was among the thousands who waited out the Russians.